VFO - 2011

 Movement of your VFO tank parts may lead to frequency instability.
 For example,

 - 1. Well secure your single-sided only copper board.
-I use at least 3 number 8 bolts — 4-40 hardware is too light.
+I use at least 4 number 8 bolts — 4-40 hardware is too light.
+Boards can warp over time if not lashed down properly.
 Aggressively bolt down any variable capacitors.
 No tank parts should move.

 - 2. Anchor your inductor so it cannot budge: nylon bolts, zap-straps, glue - whatever.